 There are a number of different ways to earn participation points.
 Our goal is for the participation policy to be “invisible” to most students, in that organic participation is sufficient to fulfill these requirements.
 If you are active on Piazza (e.g. posting high-quality topics or comments a couple times a week) and complete your peer review tasks, you shouldn’t ever need to worry about the participation policy.
 We expect that for the majority of students, you’ll earn your participation points without really trying.

 The following are the ways you may earn participation credit.

-- 0.1 to 3.0 points: Post a high-quality contribution on Piazza (actual point value varies by post; make sure your Georgia Tech email is attached to your Piazza account).
+- 0.1 to 3.0 points each: Post a high-quality contribution on Piazza (actual point value varies by post; make sure your Georgia Tech email is attached to your Piazza account).
 (Maximum 40 points.)

-- 0.5 points: Complete a classmate’s request for assignment or project participation.
+- 0.5 point each: Complete a classmate’s request for assignment or project participation.

-- 0.5 points: Submit a candidate exam question to the form on Canvas.
+- 0.5 point each: Submit a candidate exam question to the form on Canvas.
 (Maximum 10 points.)

-- 2.0 points: Submit an annotated bibliography entry to the form on Canvas.
+- 2.0 point each: Submit an annotated bibliography entry to the form on Canvas.
 (Maximum 20 points.)

-- 1.0 points: Complete one of the four course surveys (start-of-course, quarter-course, team selection, mid-course, teammate evaluation, and end-of-course), or other surveys indicated as eligible for participation points on the Quizzes page on Canvas.
+- 1.0 point each: Complete one of the four course surveys (start-of-course, quarter-course, team selection, mid-course, and end-of-course), or other surveys indicated as eligible for participation points on the Quizzes page on Canvas.